Can Cats Eat Spam? The Truth About This Canned Meat and Feline Health

 Artificial flavors and colors serve no nutritional purpose for cats and can cause adverse reactions in some.

 – The high levels of carbohydrates, sugars, artificial flavors, colors, and preservatives in Spam can cause gastrointestinal upset in cats when consumed.
-Vomiting, diarrhea, or other signs of distress may indicate your cat should avoid processed meats like Spam.
+Vomiting, diarrhea, or other signs of distress may indicate that your cat should avoid processed meats like Spam.

 So while the meat components of Spam are not necessarily harmful to cats, some of the additional ingredients can be problematic, especially if fed regularly over an extended period.